literarybraids/literarybraids.github.io/_posts/2015-11-15-the-galileo-theme.markdown

 ---
 layout: post
-title:  "The Galileo Theme"
+title:  "Literary Braids"
 date:   2015-11-15 13:05:14 +0100
 categories: jekyll theme
-location: Florence, Italy
+location: What is "Literary Braids"?
 ---

 Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.
 It is well behaved on both mobile & desktop and radically minimal in its footprint.
 Charged and ready for deployment to Github Pages.